 We have incurred significant operating losses since inception.
-Our net loss was \$6.1 million and \$2.4 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$38.8 million.
+Our net loss was \$7.5 million and \$6.1 million for the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$68.7 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Since inception, we have devoted substantially all of our efforts to research and preclinical and clinical development of our product candidates, organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting clinical trials.
 To date, we have never obtained regulatory approval for, or commercialized, any product candidates.
 It could be several years, if ever, before we have a commercialized product.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially if, and as, we:

-- conduct our current and future clinical trials with INB-100 and INB-200; - continue to develop our preclinical product candidates, INB-300 and INB-400; - seek regulatory and marketing approvals for any of our current and future product candidates that successfully complete clinical trials; - establish our manufacturing capability, including developing our contract development and manufacturing relationships, and building our internal manufacturing facilities; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial, and management systems and increase personnel, including personnel to support our preclinical and clinical development, manufacturing and commercialization efforts; - establish a sales, marketing and distribution infrastructure in the future to commercialize any current or future product candidate for which we may obtain marketing approval; - seek to identify, discover, develop and commercialize additional product candidates; and - incur additional legal, accounting or other expenses in operating our business, including the additional costs associated with operating as a public company.
+- conduct our current and future clinical trials for our product candidates; - continue to develop and advance our preclinical product candidates; - seek regulatory and marketing approvals for any of our current and future product candidates that successfully complete clinical trials; - establish our manufacturing capability, including developing our contract development and manufacturing relationships, and building our internal manufacturing facilities; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial, and management systems and increase personnel, including personnel to support our preclinical and clinical development, manufacturing and commercialization efforts; - establish a sales, marketing and distribution infrastructure in the future to commercialize any current or future product candidate for which we may obtain marketing approval; - · seek to identify, discover, develop and commercialize additional product candidates; and - incur additional legal, accounting or other expenses in operating our business, including the additional costs associated with operating as a public company.